Infrastructure Monitoring Checklist: What you should monitor

 by | Oct 23, 2024

 You want to monitor your infrastructure?
 Monitoring is essential to ensure system stability, security and optimal performance.
 Without proper monitoring, small issues can quickly escalate into major problems and affect productivity and service availability.
-While there is no fixed checklist for infrastructure monitoring and it depends on your setup, there are some key areas that are worth considering when building your own monitoring strategy that fits the needs of your own environment.
+While there is no fixed infrastructure monitoring checklist, your approach depends on your setup.
+However, there are key areas worth considering when building a monitoring strategy tailored to your environment.

 1. Server and Operating System Metrics

 Servers are the backbone of your IT infrastructure.
 If your servers are experiencing performance issues, every service that relies on them will be affected.
-By monitoring server metrics such as CPU and memory usage and disk space you can proactively identify bottlenecks.
+Monitoring server metrics such as CPU and memory usage and disk space is a critical part of any infrastructure monitoring checklist.
 For example, high CPU usage can indicate that an application is consuming more resources than it should, while low available memory can signal a memory leak in your system.
 Disk space is just as important.
 If storage is filling up, critical services could stop, resulting in data loss or downtime.
 Monitoring file systems, disk I/O and partition health ensures that your servers are running smoothly.
 Regularly checking network traffic will help you determine if your servers are being overloaded with requests, preventing slowdowns and keeping your infrastructure responsive.

 2. Network Components